Nomura, Sparx to form company to invest in unlisted firms

 Operating the fund will likely bring Nomura various investment banking business in addition to generating commissions from investors, Masahiko Maekawa, the firm's head of merchant banking, said at a news briefing.

-The venture will initially invest Nomura's own cash plus seed money from institutions, Mr Maekawa said.
+The venture will initially invest Nomura's own cash plus seed money from institutions, Mr Maekawa added.
 It expects to list within the next two to three years and eventually boost its size to 100 billion yen or more within 10 years, through additional public offerings.

-Led by CEO Shuhei Abe, Sparx was founded in 1989 and became Japan's first independent asset management firm to list on the Tokyo Stock Exchange's First Section in 2019.
+BLOOMBERG

 BT is now on Telegram!